Mithunhubminepro/Guess-The-Number/README.md

 ~~IMPORTANT: THIS GAME USES PYHTON!!!
 So if didn't install python IT'LL NOT WORK!!!~~

-~~Download Python from this link:https://www.python.org/downloads/~~ **From the update 2.1.0 everything, you will not need python to run...
-But these version do still need python, which are: 1.0, 1.1, 1.1.1 and 1.1.2.
+~~Download Python from this link:https://www.python.org/downloads/~~

+**From the update 2.1.0 everything, you will not need python to run...
+But these version still need python to run, which are: 1.0, 1.1, 1.1.1 and 1.1.2.
 The other version don't need python.** More update will come, watch out for them!